taskbadger/taskbadger-docs/docs/data_model.md

 For example, an action configured with `20,40,80` whose value goes from `0` directly to `90` will skip over the `20` and `40` events and only fire the `80` event.
 This also applies to task status triggers.

+This also applies to multiple trigger points that are reached simultaneously, for example, let's say an action has the following trigger: `100,success`.
+It is quite likely that the task could reach both those states at the same time but the action will only fire once.